capedevs/capedevs.github.io/content/DeepDive.md

 ---
-title: "A Deep Dive"
+title: "Finding a Peak in an Unsorted List: A Deep Dive"
-description: "Finding a Peak in an Unsorted List"
+description: "I struggled with a coding assessment, so I decided to practice and write a tutorial to enhance my problem-solving skills.
+The tutorial includes clear explanations, Python code implementations, and practical examples."
 date: "2024-Jul-04"
 author: "Simangaliso Vilakazi"
 ---